 I N S T R U M E N T S

 As you might have guessed from the album titles, harps figure prominently in the music Winter Harp.
-But, in addition to harps, a number of other rare instruments make up the unique sound of the ensemble.
+But, in addition to harps, a number of other rare instruments make up the unique sound of the ensemble. |

-The Medieval Instruments
+The Medieval Instruments |

-Winter Harp musicians play a number of unique Medieval instruments, all hand-made specifically for the ensemble.
+Winter Harp musicians play a number of unique Medieval

-Nyckelharpa
+Nyckelharpa |

 This unique instrument, with its wistful sound, was replaced after medieval times by the violin.
-However, it is still played in Sweden.

 The nyckelharpa looks like a combination of a violin and a hurdy-gurdy.
 Its four strings are bowed like a violin, but the notes are made with keys like a hurdy-gurdy.
 Its name means keyed (nyckel) stringed instrument (harpa).
 Underneath its four bowed strings are 12 sympathetic strings which give the instrument an especially rich resonance.
+The nyckelharpa first appears in one form or another around 850 AD.
+Here is a picture of Joachin with a much later model. |

 In the 1970's, Canadian instrument maker Edward Turner made an organistrom for the Museum of Man in Ottawa.
 When Winter Harp learned of this instrument, the ensemble commissioned Edward Turner to make a second one.
-Mr. Turner’s organistrum is a replica based on a stone carving on the frieze over the entrance of the 12th century Cathedral of Santiago de Compostela in Spain.
+Mr. Turners organistrum is a replica based on a stone carving on the frieze over the entrance of the 12th century Cathedral of Santiago de Compostela in Spain.
 Elaborately carved, the organistrum takes two people to play.
 One person turns the wheel to produce the drone sound while the other person turns the pegs to produce the different notes.
 It is related to the hurdy-gurdy, also known as the Vielle a Roue.

 The organistrum has a guitar shaped box with a square key box attached to it that has revolving vanes which stop the strings at pre-determined intervals to sound notes.
 A wooden rosined wheel "bows" the strings.
 Not all the strings are stopped, thus giving a bagpipe-like droning effect.